lprm-ufes/MininetFed/docs/en/citations.md

-# Papers That Used MininetFed
+# Papers that Used MininetFed

 ### Papers Published in Events Proceedings